panjazz

 Il bebop rompe con i codici preesistenti.
 Questa versione di All the Things You Are ne è un esempio emblematico: la melodia del brano viene appena accennata, per lasciare subito spazio a una serie di assoli taglienti e fantasiosi.
 Parker, con il suo fraseggio fulmineo, e Gillespie, con un suono brillante, ridisegnano il tema attraverso un’improvvisazione libera e raffinata, sostenuta da un accompagnamento agile e flessibile firmato Hart, Palmieri, Stewart e Cole.

-All the Things You Are: harmonic complexity and unexpected success
+All The Things You Are: harmonic complexity and unexpected success

 A standard reinvented by the masters of bebop